zuluana/homeward/README.md

 # Homeward
 >
+*Simple Cross-Platform Shortcuts*

-*A single page application to save deep links to the iOS or Android home-screen*
+Homeward is an SPA used to save deep links to the iOS or Android home-screen.

+It works by re-directing users from their mobile app to a web-browser where they can then save the deep link to their home screen.

+This is a technique used by several popular apps and documented on [Stack Overflow](https://stackoverflow.com/questions/28042152/link-to-safari-add-to-home-screen-from-inside-app).

+*If you're using Javascript / Typescript we recommend using the [Homeward SDK](https://github.com/CodalReef/HomewardSDK), a light-weight package for interacting with homeward*

 The App is hosted on Github Pages:  https://codalreef.github.io/homeward

-*If you're using Javascript / Typescript we recommend using the [Homeward SDK](https://github.com/CodalReef/HomewardSDK), a light-weight package for interacting with homeward*

 ##  Usage